Registration of a Marriage

 - if applicable, deregistration from Germany (“Abmeldebescheinigung”)

-The fees for the recording of the marriage and the issuance of the requested marriage certificates are set by each individual German state and therefore can vary.
-In most cases, the following fees apply:
+The fees for registering the marriage as well as for issuing the marriage certificate(s) are set by the individual German Federal State and may therefore vary.
+In most cases, the following fees are charged.
+This is however only a guideline:

 How long will it take to receive the marriage certificate?